 Therefore, neither you or your party could have owned or inherited any type of property before.

-The impact of the stamp duty exemption for first-time buyers
+The impact of the stamp duty exemption on first-time buyers

-Unsurprisingly, the relief has made it easier for many buyers to get onto the property ladder.
+The relief is intended to make it easier for new homebuyers to get on the property ladder.

 Why was there a need for no stamp duty for first-time buyers?